Amateur Photographer verdict

 Fujifilm X-T50 sensor.
 Photo JW/AP

-Another major significant update is the addition of in-body image stabilisation (IBIS), which makes an appearance for the first time in this series.
-Like on the X100VI, Fujifilm has managed to add this while adding minimal extra bulk, with the body gaining only a few millimetres in depth and a little over 50g in weight.
+Another significant update is the addition of in-body image stabilisation (IBIS), which appears for the first time in this series.
+Like the X100VI, Fujifilm has managed to add this while adding minimal extra bulk, with the body gaining only a few millimetres in depth and a little over 50g in weight.
 Even so, the camera is still attractively compact and lightweight, at approximately 124 x 85 x 49mm and 438g.
-Indeed if anything, it’s more comfortable to hold, thanks to a slightly bulked-up handgrip.
+If anything, it’s more comfortable to hold, thanks to a slightly beefier handgrip.

 For power, the camera uses Fujifilm’s familiar NP-W126 battery, which charges in-camera via USB-C and should be good for 390 shots per charge.
 A single SD card slot occupies the same compartment in the base and supports fast UHS-II type cards for extended burst shooting.
 There’s a 3.5mm stereo microphone input, which doubles up as a remote release socket, along with USB-C and micro-HDMI connectors.
 As usual, Wi-Fi and Bluetooth are built in for smartphone connectivity.